paazmaya/modern-web-tools-with-node-js-book/index.md

 * [Questions, issues][issue]

+It should be noted that throughout this course, the Node.js version in question is `0.10.x`.

 ## Lectures

 Lectures are held in Bulevard Campus, class room U423, every Tuesday at 16:40 - 20:45.